 Carbohydrates are broken down into glucose, which isn’t processed as well with diabetes.
 That’s why your vet may recommend a dog food diet that’s low in carbohydrates.

-A diet that contains only 20-25% carbohydrates can help prevent dangerous blood sugar spikes.
+A low glycemic diet that contains only 20-25% carbohydrates can help prevent dangerous blood sugar spikes.
 This type of dog food is said to have a low glycemic index.

-Many vets also recommend a diabetic dog food diet that’s high in fiber.
+Many vets also recommend feeding a diet that’s high in fiber.
 Fiber helps your dog feel full longer and slows how fast glucose is released into the bloodstream.

-Our recommendations for the best food for diabetic dogs should not take the place of food recommendations from your vet.
+Our recommendations for the best dog food for diabetes should not take the place of food recommendations from your vet.

 Commercial diabetic dog foods commonly list the percentage of protein and fat on the label.
 However, the carbohydrate percentage may not be listed.
 That means you have to figure it out yourself.